Sanna-s-LAB/Women4Health/README.md

 # Women4Health

-Here is the code used in manuscript Busonero et al 2023
+in this folder we share code used in manuscripts using the Women4Health cohort